 Much more aggressive than papillary cancer, follicular cancer tends to spread (metastasize) through the bloodstream, spreading cancerous cells to various parts of the body.

 Treatment for follicular cancer requires surgically removing as much of the thyroid gland as possible and destroying any remaining thyroid tissue, including the metastases, if present, with radioactive iodine.
 It is usually curable, but less so than papillary cancer.

 Anaplastic cancer accounts for about 2% of thyroid cancers and is most common among older women.
 This cancer grows very quickly and usually causes a large, painful growth in the neck.
 It also tends to spread throughout the body.

 About 80% of people with anaplastic cancer die within 1 year, even with treatment.
 However, treatment with chemotherapy and radiation therapy before and after surgery has resulted in some cures.
 Radioactive iodine is not helpful in the treatment of this type of cancer.

-About 5% of thyroid cancers are a medullary carcinoma that begins in the thyroid gland but in a different type of cell than that which produces thyroid hormone.
-The origin of this cancer is the C-cell, which is normally dispersed throughout the thyroid and secretes the hormone calcitonin.
+About 3% of thyroid cancers are a medullary carcinoma that begins in the thyroid gland but in a different type of cell than that which produces thyroid hormone.
+The origin of this cancer is the C-cell, which is normally dispersed throughout the thyroid and secretes the hormone calcitonin, which helps control the level of calcium in the bloodstream.
 The cancer produces excessive amounts of calcitonin.
 Because medullary thyroid cancer can also produce other hormones, it can cause unusual symptoms.

 Treatment requires surgically removing the thyroid gland.
 Additional surgery may be needed to determine whether the cancer has spread to the lymph nodes.
 More than two thirds of people whose medullary thyroid cancer is part of multiple endocrine neoplasia syndrome are cured.